 < Norton Rose Fulbright's offices in London

 Just as energy lawyers have had to adapt their practices towards the rise of renewables, lawyers in all fields are perpetually engaged in a cat-and-mouse game: as client priorities and worldwide market forces shift, the legal profession responds.
 In the future, Dan Metcalfe predicts, “the profession will become more focused and streamlined.”
 That means various things: a move away from standard hourly rates; increasing use of outsourcing and artificial intelligence; and, says Mark Simpson, “an evolution of the lawyer's role so that we become more of a trusted advisor closely involved with the business than a practitioner drafted in to carry out triage in emergencies.”

 None of these changes diminish the need for lawyers to work internationally.
-While 2016’s events prompted nervous chat about 'the death of globalisation' – or at least some form of deglobalisation – NRF's lawyers don't see things developing in this direction.
+While the events of previous years prompted nervous chat about 'the death of globalisation' – or at least some form of deglobalisation – NRF's lawyers don't see things developing in this direction.
 Duncan Batchelor reminds us: “You can't un-invent or un-connect!”